jniemann66/ChickenWire/README.md

 # ChickenWire

-An interactive music theory visualizer built with C++ and Qt 6/QML.
-Displays harmonic relationships as two synchronized geometric lattices, driven by MIDI file playback or manual exploration.
+An interactive music theory visualizer which displays harmonic relationships on geometric lattices, driven by MIDI file playback or manual exploration.

 ## What It Shows